-- 30 acterized by the fact that they incorporate observations via data assimilation into a numerical weather prediction (NWP) model.
-The regional reanalysis COSMO-REA6 (Bollmeyer et al., 2014) represents such a high-resolution reanalysis for Europe, and is currently available for the period from 1995 to 20171.
-The grid spacing of COSMO-REA6 is about 6 km.
-It already provided guidance for renewable energy applications (e.g. Frank et al., 2019).
-Due to the short-time nature of gusts - following World Meteorological Organization (2014) gusts are defined as the maximum of 3 s averaged wind - 35 speeds its direct simulation is not possible within a NWP model.
-COSMO-REA6 therefore provides a diagnostic of the expected speed of wind gusts at a height of 10 m above the surface (Doms and Baldauf, 2011; Doms et al., 2011).
-Although this estimate of the gust speed in COSMO provides valuable information for the observed gusts (Friederichs et al., 2018), it is only given at 10 m height without an uncertainty estimate.
-This study is thus aiming at developing a post-processing for the distribution of wind gusts at any height of a wind power plant based on the regional reanalysis COSMO-REA6. - 40 Several approaches have been employed for the post-processing of wind and wind gusts.
-With the aim of applying this to the risk assessment for off-shore wind farms, Patlakas et al. (2017) develop a deterministic post-processing based on Kalman filtering, and Born et al. (2012) compare different gust estimates including uncertainty measures.
-Staid et al. (2015) propose a Gaussian forecast for maximum-value wind for offshore environments and Messner and Pinson (2019) use an adaptive lasso vector autoregression for forecasting wind power generation at wind farms.
-Probabilistic methods employ non-homogeneous - 45 regression, e.g., Thorarinsdottir and Johnson (2012) for wind gusts, and Lerch and Thorarinsdottir (2013), Scheuerer and Möller (2015), or Baran and Lerch (2015) for wind speed.
-Petroliagis and Pinson (2012) connect extreme winds with the ECMWF Extreme Forecast Index in order to generate early wind warnings.
-Forecasting wind gusts based on an ensemble prediction system is applied on winter storms of six years by Pantillon et al. (2018).
-Friederichs et al. (2009) compare several distributions such as gamma, log-normal and generalized extreme value distribution (GEV) for wind gusts as obtained from - 50 the observational network in Germany.
-They show that the GEV is most appropriate to reliably estimate the distribution of wind gusts and theoretically consistent.
+They are characterized by the fact that they incorporate observations via data assimilation into a numerical weather prediction (NWP) model.
+The COSMO-REA6 regional reanalysis (Bollmeyer et al., 2014) represents one such highresolution (grid spacing of about 6 km) reanalysis for Europe that is currently available for the period from 1995 to 20171 and has already provided guidance for renewable energy applications (e.g. Frank et al., 2019).
+Due to the shortterm nature of gusts - following World Meteorological Organization (2018) gusts are defined as the maximum of 3 s averaged wind speeds - their direct simulation is not possible within a NWP model.
+Therefore, COSMO-REA6 provides a diagnostic of the expected speed of wind gusts at a height of 10 m above the surface (Doms and Baldauf, 2011; Doms et al., 2011).
+Although this estimate of the gust speed in COSMO-REA6 provides valuable information on the observed gusts (Friederichs et al., 2018), it is only given at a height of 10 m without an uncertainty estimate.
+Thus, this study is aims to develop a post-processing method for the distribution of wind gusts at any height of a wind power plant based on the COSMO-REA6 regional reanalysis.

+Several approaches have been employed for the postprocessing of wind and wind gusts.
+With the aim of applying this to risk assessment for off-shore wind farms, Patlakas et al. (2017) developed a deterministic post-processing method based on Kalman filtering, and Born et al. (2012) compared different gust estimates, including uncertainty measures.
+Staid et al. (2015) proposed a Gaussian forecast for maximum-value wind for off-shore environments, and Messner and Pinson (2019) used an adaptive lasso vector autoregression for forecasting wind power generation at wind farms.
+Probabilistic methods employ non-homogeneous regression, e.g. Thorarinsdottir and Johnson (2012) for wind gusts, and Lerch and Thorarinsdottir (2013), Scheuerer and Möller (2015), or Baran and Lerch (2015) for wind speed.
+Petroliagis and Pinson (2012) connected extreme winds with the ECMWF extreme forecast index in order to generate early wind warnings.
+Forecasting wind gusts based on an ensemble prediction system was applied on winter storms from 6 years by Pantillon et al. (2018).
+Friederichs et al. (2009) compared several distributions such as gamma, log-normal, and generalized extreme value distribution (GEV) for wind gusts as obtained from the observational network in Germany.
+They showed that the GEV is most appropriate to reliably estimate the distribution of wind gusts and is most theoretically consistent.
 Demonstrating an evaluation method for predictive GEV distributions, Friederichs and Thorarinsdottir (2012) developed a Bayesian GEV model for wind gusts.
-Post-processing for wind gusts using extreme value theory (EVT) and accounting for spatial dependencies was developed in Friederichs et al. (2018) and Oesting et al. (2017).
+Finally, post-processing for wind gusts using extreme value theory (EVT) and accounting for spatial dependencies was developed in Friederichs et al. (2018) and Oesting et al. (2017).

-In this study we propose a post-processing for the vertical structure of wind gusts at the location of the Hamburg Weather distribution (GEV).
+In this study, we propose a post-processing method for the vertical structure of wind gusts at the location of the Hamburg Weather Mast (Brümmer et al., 2012).
+The statistical model prediction is conditioned on the state of the atmosphere as given by the COSMO-REA6 reanalysis (Bollmeyer et al., 2014).
+Our post-processing approach provides a predictive distribution at an arbitrary height between 10 m and the top of the Hamburg Weather Mast, which is given in terms of parameters of a generalized extreme value distribution (GEV).
 Variable selection is performed with the least absolute shrinkage and selection operator (Tibshirani, 1996).
 We further investigate the bivariate dependence between gusts at different heights using the Pickands dependency function.

-55 Mast (Brümmer et al., 2012).
-The statistical model prediction is conditioned on the state of the atmosphere as given by the COSMO-REA6 reanalysis (Bollmeyer et al., 2014).
-Our post-processing provides a predictive distribution at an arbitrary height between 10 m and the top of the Hamburg Weather Mast, which is given in terms of parameters of a generalized extreme value